jbush001/NyuziProcessor/tools/simulator/README.md

 takes parameters filename,start,length

 Adding the -v (verbose) flag will dump all register and memory transfers to standard out.

+The -f flag will open a framebuffer window (assumed to be 32-bpp, 640x480 at 0x200000)

 The simulator allocates 16MB of memory to the virtual machine, starting at address 0.